frictionlessdata/goodtables-js/README.md

 ## Features

- - `inspect` function to inspect tabular data and output a `goodtables` report
+ - `validate` function to validate tabular data and output a `goodtables` report
- - `validate` function to inspect tabular data an throw an error on invalid
- - `goodtables.io API` as a primary backend
+ - `goodtables.io/api` as a cloud backend

 ## Getting started

 ### Installation

 The package use semantic versioning.
 It means that major versions  could include breaking changes.
-It's highly recommended to specify `goodtables` version range in your `package.json` file e.g. `tabulator: ^1.0` which  will be added by default by `npm install --save`.
+It's highly recommended to specify `goodtables` version range in your `package.json` file e.g. `goodtables: ^1.0` which  will be added by default by `npm install --save`.

 #### NPM